ben-e/improperprior/content/post/2020-06-01-a-note-black-lives-matter.md

 To my family and friends who support "peaceful" protests but oppose the BLM movement broadly or these protests specifically (especially those of you from Turlock): many of you condemned Colin Kaepernick's protest too.
 That is what a peaceful protest looks like.
 This leads me to believe that you do not in fact support any kind of protest where Black Americans dare to speak out about the injustices they have faced.
 If this sounds like you, please take some time for introspection, and reach out to me if you'd like to talk.

-Moving forward, I'm not sure how these protests end, or when they should.
 I don't know the best path forward, but for now I will be taking the following steps (and please feel free to reach out if you have any further suggestions):

 - I will support the Black Lives Matter movement in my community.
 - I will educate myself, starting with _How to be An Antiracist_ by Ibram X. Kendi (more book suggestions always welcome).